a-asen/PSY-3006-Visualization/Exam/final_report.md

 suggestive pattern in the expected direction, reinforcing the connection between AE and BV.

-[Exercise 3 report](https://github.com/a-asen/PSY-3006-Visualization/blob/main/ex3/report/Multivariate%20visualization%20ex3.md).
+The report for exercise 3 can be found [here](https://github.com/a-asen/PSY-3006-Visualization/blob/main/ex3/report/Multivariate%20visualization%20ex3.md).
 Final figure can be seen below:

 ![](final_report_files/figure-commonmark/unnamed-chunk-6-1.png)